Testimonials from Women

 You are not alone.
 If you've been reading up on this subject, you are learning that female hair loss is a lot more common than you've ever thought.
 The causes of hair loss are shared by many women, but there is one very specific reason that you have never really heard about much about it -

 The entire subject is not just taboo.
 No. It's horrifying.
-Women would rather talk about boob jobs or botox, and will readily admit to having them, but hair loss - no way.
+Women would rather talk about boob jobs or botox, and will readily admit to having them, but losing their hair?
+No way.

 This is why you may have felt alone or unusual, when in reality the condition is pretty common.